Robert E. Lee Boyhood Home

 The Potts-Fitzhugh House (also called the Robert E. Lee Boyhood Home) is a historic house at 607 Oronoco Street, Alexandria, Virginia.
-It served in the early 1800s as the home of Anne Hill Carter Lee and her family, including the eponymous Robert.
-It should not be confused with the Lee-Fendall House, which is located at 614 Oronoco Street.
+It served in the early 1800s as the home of Anne Hill Carter Lee and her family, including Robert E. Lee.
+It should not be confused with the Lee–Fendall House, which is located at 614 Oronoco Street.

 Location and description

 The home is in Old Town Alexandria.
 The intersection of North Washington Street and Oronoco Street in Alexandria is called "Lee Corner" because several properties in the area were owned by the extended Lee family.
 It is across the street from the Lee–Fendall House, which operates as a museum and garden.

 The home is in the Federal and Georgian styles; it is made of brick with white trim and sits on a half-acre lot.
 It has 6 bedrooms and 4.5 bathrooms; it is 8,145 square feet.

 A historical marker is outside the home.